Super-Frame/Unique-Games-Manager/README.md

 # Unique Games Manager
-¡a simple platform and veils! made in order to give you the best experience when playing video games, also created with the purpose that indie people who are creating videojugos, can sell and promote in a good way for him and good for Buyers.
+¡a simple and fast platform! made in order to give you the best experience when playing video games, also created with the purpose that indie people who are creating video games, can sell and promote it in a good way for Buyers end themseves.
 ## For the standard user
 The application connects with the Unique Games and Super Frame databases, they help improve the user experience since the same amount that you use to play and buy videogames and objects for these, you can access tutorials, discounts, promotions, and free games, created by super frame, or any other company or indie group. the idea of a world more united by videogames, has never been so close to being fulfilled as now, why not help with it?